LiteshSamji/D3-Challenge/README.md

 * Check out [David Gotz's example](https://bl.ocks.org/davegotz/bd54b56723c154d25eedde6504d30ad7) to see how you should implement tooltips with d3-tip.

+### File Structure
+- The base webpage template is index.html.
+- The assets folder contains everything else of relevance
+- assets/css holds two styling files, styles.css and d3style.css
+- assets/data holds the data set in data.csv
+- assets/js holds .eslintrc.json and app.js, the latter of which runs the javascript code that contains the visualization

+### Running
+Due to loading in a csv file, many browsers will fail to load this unless run on an http server.
+This project was developed with the `python -m http.server` method.

 ### Litesh Samji © 2021